minio/minio/docs/metrics/prometheus/README.md

 Here `prometheus.yml` is the name of configuration file.
 You can now see MinIO metrics in Prometheus dashboard.
 By default Prometheus dashboard is accessible at `http://localhost:9090`.

+In case you are running MiniIO nodes behind a proxy (like HAProxy), consider adjusting the acl rules to match the header, since Prometheus will always add port to the hostname like `hostname:port`.

 ### 6. Configure Grafana

 After Prometheus is configured, you can use Grafana to visualize MinIO metrics.